mapbender/mapbender-documentation/en/book/installation.rst

 This will interactively ask all information needed and create the user in the database.

+There is a silent mode you can use, if you want to use a script to install Mapbender3 and don't want to be asked for all information:

+    :command:`app/console fom:user:resetroot --username="root" --password="root" --email="root@example.com" --silent`

 Now head over to your installation in your browser and enjoy.